-Once this line appears, exit and re-ssh into the system.
+Once machine launch script completed appears in /tmp/machine-launchstatus, exit and re-ssh into the system.
 If you want to use mosh, mosh back into the system.

 Key Setup, Part 2

 Now that our manager instance is started, copy the private key that you downloaded from AWS earlier (firesim.pem) to ~/firesim.pem on your manager instance.
 This step is required to give the manager access to the instances it launches for you.